anonymousresearcher2020/anonymousresearcher2020.github.io/docs/course.md

 ---
 layout: default
-title: Course Summary
+title: Course Setup
 nav_order: 2
 has_children: false
 permalink: /docs/course_setup
 ---
-### Requirement Engineering Lecture Summaries

 The purpose of this document is to specify how the requirements were defined in the scope of this course and what resources students could use while interacting with ChatGPT.
 This is to help the reader understand what is considered a good requirement in the scope of this course and based on what information the evaluation was conducted.
 The topic was covered in 3 lectures, 1 lab session (initial requirement elicitation milestone), and 2 home assignments (project idea and final requirement specification milestones).
 Examples of good/bad requirements were provided in the lectures and the lab.
 Feedback was also given on the assignment.

 ---

+We now specify how the requirements were defined in the scope of this course.
+The requirements topic was covered in three lectures and two lab sessions.
+There were two requirements milestones (project idea and final requirement specifications) and an in-lab work (initial submission).

+### Requirements

 - **Requirement Engineering Process:**
   - In this milestone, we focused on requirements elicitation, analysis, specification (not validation and maintenance).